 American competition with China goes back centuries.

 To compete with China’s silk industry, white mulberries were imported into the American colonies because silkworms only eat white mulberry leaves.
-It is possible, however that the Chinese in order to protect their silk trade and trade secrets provided dud cultivars of the Mulberry to the Jesuits who were trying to buy it on black market.
+It is possible, however, that, to protect their silk trade and trade secrets, the Chinese provided dud Mulberry cultivars to the Jesuits who were trying to buy it on black market; because the ones that were imported were the wrong kind.
+The seeds were rapidly distributed via bird poop.

 A major shipment into this region was in 1774 by William Prince who sold plants in Flushing.
 At that time, the East River was the main travel route between Flushing, Manhattan and Brooklyn in boats, canoes and pirogues (native canoes).